evkx/evkx.github.io/content/models/audi/e-tron/e-tron_55_Sportback/_index.md

 ## Cargo Capacity and Towing Ability

 The cargo capacity in the trunk is 660 liters.
 With the rear seat down, it is 1725 liters.
-On the roof, you can load up to 75kg.
-The maxium weight of the car is 3170kg, and with the base weight of 2520 kg, you can max load 650 kg, including driver and passengers.
+On the roof, you can load up to 75 kg (165,3 lbs).
+The maxium weight of the car is 3170 kg (6989 lbs), and with the base weight of 2520 kg (5556 lbs), you can max load 650 kg (1433 lbs), including driver and passengers.
 Some options can increase the base weight and reduce the maximum loading weight.

 You can order the car with a towbar.
-The maximum total weight on a braked trailer is 1800, and on unbraked, it is 750kg.
+The maximum total weight on a braked trailer is 1800, and on unbraked, it is 750 kg (3968/1653 lbs).

 {{< sitefiguresized thumb="models/audi/e-tron/e-tron_55_sportback/trunk_1_st.jpg" title="Audi e-tron 55 Sportback" width="3000" height="2001"  >}}